otfbm/docs/guides_getting_started.md

 !map -mapbg https://i.imgur.com/WnTUKcJ.jpg
 ```

 Looking better.
-You can add any background you like provided you adhere to some requirements.
-The image needs to:
-- line up with a 40px by 40px grid or things will be cropped;
+You can add any background you like provided the image lines up with a 40 by 40 pixel grid or it will be cropped.
-- **be smaller than 1MB**.

 Sweet.
-So now we have the map anchored to a character, set to a good size, and with a custom background.
+So now we have the map anchored to the initiative through a specific character, set to a good size, and with a custom background.
 That’s a lot of commands to run separately.
 Luckily, you can use all those arguments on the same command instead:

 ```
 !map -mapattach DM -mapsize 26x14 -mapbg https://i.imgur.com/WnTUKcJ.jpg